 Are your water pipes noisier than usual?
-There are many potential causes for loud pipes, and frequently they indicate that there is a problem with your plumbing requiring the attention of a skilled plumbing technician.
+There are many potential causes for noisy pipes when running water, and frequently they indicate that there is a problem with your plumbing requiring the attention of a skilled plumbing technician.
 This brief blog post will discuss some of the most common sources of loud pipes.
 While not a comprehensive list, the causes detailed here occur most frequently.

 The next time you notice unusual plumbing system noises, consult this checklist: